thinktandem/isna-vuepress/src/articles/aap_urology_2004/README.md

 <h3>Whoa!
 This Stuff is Complicated and Important!  </h3>

-<p>Justine Schober, pediatric urologist from Hamot Medical Center in Erie, Pennsylvania and member of <a href="/about/medicalboard"><span class="caps">ISNA</span>&#8217;s Medical Advisory Board</a>, presented a radical approach to intersex, suggesting that pediatric surgeons should take into account what is known about adult sexuality when they operate on children&#8217;s genitals.
+Justine Schober, pediatric urologist from Hamot Medical Center in Erie, Pennsylvania and member of <a href="/about/medicalboard"><span class="caps">ISNA</span>&#8217;s Medical Advisory Board</a>, presented a radical approach to intersex, suggesting that pediatric surgeons should take into account what is known about adult sexuality when they operate on children&#8217;s genitals.
 (Great idea, Dr. Schober!)
-Dr. Schober used the work of Alfred Kiinsey&#8212;as well as her own new studies of adult female sexuality and cross-species studies of sexual neuroanatomy, neurophysiology and genetics&#8212;to point out the critical importance of the clitoris and labia minora to sexual sensation &#8230; and therefore to \_relationship-building\_, \_sense of well being\_, and over all \_quality of life\_!
-Dr. Schober cited evidence that tactile sensitivity is diminished following genital surgeries, even when key nerves appear to be preserved.  </p>
+Dr. Schober used the work of Alfred Kiinsey&#8212;as well as her own new studies of adult female sexuality and cross-species studies of sexual neuroanatomy, neurophysiology and genetics&#8212;to point out the critical importance of the clitoris and labia minora to sexual sensation &#8230; and therefore to _relationship-building_, _sense of well being_, and over all _quality of life_!
+Dr. Schober cited evidence that tactile sensitivity is diminished following genital surgeries, even when key nerves appear to be preserved.

 <h3>Genital Surgeries: Poor Outcomes, so Do Them Early!?  </h3>